5 Tips for Transition

 2. Start planning early.

 If you think you’ll need to make modifications around the house, or have extra assistance, don’t wait until you’re home to start planning.
 Work with the rehab staff and request a home visit from the physical or occupational therapist so that they can assess the living environment and make recommendations.
 Make home modifications that the therapists suggest and plan for them to be completed before going home.
 Make a list of potentially difficult situations and discuss possible solutions with your therapists.
-Additionally, take a day to visit home prior to discharge so that you can troubleshoot issues before moving back.
+Additionally, take a day to visit the home prior to discharge so that you can troubleshoot issues before moving back.

 3. Stay focused on goals.